How to become a Data Mining Specialist – A Complete Career Guide

 The data mining specialist must then be able to translate technical findings into presentations that non-technical colleagues can understand.
 Therefore, the data mining specialist should have strong public-speaking skills and the ability to communicate results to internal and external shareholders.

-According to payscale.com “a Data Mining Specialist earns an average salary of $62,225 per year.”
-People generally move on to other job titles within 20 years, though salary does increase with experience.
+People generally move on to other job titles within 20 years, though salary does typically increase with experience.
 The best-paid data mining specialists have strong skills in SAS and SQL.

-The demand for data mining specialists is expected to grow substantially—20% in the next 5 years.
+Data mining specialists are just one specialization in the diverse data science career landscape, one of the hottest growing fields in the world today.
+In fact, the U.S. Bureau of Labor Statistics projects a 36% growth in data science occupations through 2031.
 This trend is likely to continue as more and more companies in a wide variety of fields turn to data to increase sales and profits, reduce inefficiencies, and compete in a more technologically advanced society.
 The data mining specialist is an essential member of the data science team, and thus this position is likely to be valued much more in the years to come at companies of all sizes.